mcissel/jekyll-now/_posts/2015-03-30-Ubuntu-on-a-Virtual-Box.md

   * open a terminal (<kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>t</kbd>)
   * run `sudo apt-get update`
   * run `sudo apt-get install virtualbox-guest-additions-iso`
+  * Then, in the Virtual Box menu bar, click Devices > Insert guest additions CD image, and install the Guest Additions
 1. Turn off the VM and go into its settings in the Virtual Box Manager and make sure you have the following settings:
   * Settings > System > Acceleration: make sure that "Enable VT-x/AMD-V" and "Enable Nested Paging" are both checked
     * for "VT-x/AMD-V" you may have to go into your computer's BIOS and enable those virtualization options.